curl/everything-curl/libcurl-http-auth.md

 ## Digest

-Another authentication method is called Digest.
-This method has an advantage that
+Another HTTP authentication method is called Digest.
+One advantage this method has compared to Basic, is that it doesn't send the password over the wire in plain text.
+This is however an authentication method that is rarely spoken by browsers and consequently is not a very frequently used one.

+You can explicitly tell libcurl to use the Digeste method for a specific transfer like this (it still needs user name and password set as well):

+    curl_easy_setopt(curl, CURLOPT_HTTPAUTH, CURLAUTH_DIGEST);

 ## NTLM